Nutria: Food products

-A small number of game meat websites on the internet sell nutria meat for consumption.
-There are no restaurants that advertise nutria meat dishes currently.
 In 1997 and 1998, Louisiana attempted to encourage the public to consume nutria meat.
 Nutria meat is leaner with a lower fat content and lower in cholesterol compared to ground beef.
 In an effort to encourage Louisianians to eat nutria, several recipes were distributed to locals and published on the internet.
 People in poor and rural Louisiana have trapped and consumed nutria meat for decades.

+A small number of game meat websites on the internet sell nutria meat for consumption.
+In Kyrgyzstan and Uzbekistan, nutrias (Russian and local languages Нутрия) are farmed on private plots and sold in local markets as a poor man's meat.
+As of 2016, however, the meat is used successfully in Moscow restaurant Krasnodar Bistro, as part of the growing Russian localvore movement and as a 'foodie' craze.
+It appears on the menu as a burger, hotdog, dumplings, or wrapped in cabbage leaves, with the flavour being somewhere between turkey and pork.

+A claimed environmentally sound solution is the use of nutria meat to make dog food treats.
 Marsh Dog, a US company based in Baton Rouge, Louisiana, received a grant from the Barataria-Terrebonne National Estuary Program to establish a company that uses nutria meat for dog food products.
 In 2012, the Louisiana Wildlife Federation recognized Marsh Dog with "Business Conservationist of the Year" award for finding a use for this eco-sustainable protein.
-A claimed environmentally sound solution is the use of nutria meat to make dog food treats.

-In Kyrgyzstan and Uzbekistan, nutria (Russian and local languages Нутрия) are farmed on private plots and sold in local markets as a poor man's meat.
-As of 2016, however, the meat is used successfully in Moscow restaurant Krasnodar Bistro, as part of the growing Russian localvore movement and as a 'foodie' craze.
-It appears on the menu as a burger, hotdog, dumplings, or wrapped in cabbage leaves, with the flavour being somewhere between turkey and pork.